Thamizhiniyan18/Writeups/Metamorphosis/Metamorphosis.md

 ---
-Platform:
-  - TryHackMe
+Platform: TryHackMe
 Difficulty: Medium
 Status: Rooted/Finished
-Blog Posting: Not Posted
 Type: Machine
+Title: Metamorphosis
+Category:
+tags:
+CreatedOn: 04-12-2023
 ---
+# Metamorphosis

 In this writeup we are going to solve the Metamorphosis room from TryHackMe.